-- 1. willful attempt or threat to inflict injury on another person when accompanied by an apparent present ability to do so, or; - 2. intentionally exhibiting a display of force such as would give the victim reason to fear or expect immediate bodily harm, or; - 3. any intentional written, verbal or physical act, which a reasonable person would perceive as being intended to threaten, harass or intimidate that: - Causes substantial physical harm or bodily harm capable of being perceived by a person other than the victim and may include, but is not limited to, substantially blackened eyes, substantially swollen lips or other facial or body parts, or substantial bruises to body parts; or - Has the effect of substantially interfering with the victim student's education; - Is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment; or - Has the effect of substantially disrupting the orderly operation of the school.
+1. willful attempt or threat to inflict injury on another person when accompanied by an apparent present ability to do so, or;

+- 2. intentionally exhibiting a display of force such as would give the victim reason to fear or expect immediate bodily harm, or; - 3. any intentional written, verbal or physical act, which a reasonable person would perceive as being intended to threaten, harass or intimidate that: - Causes substantial physical harm or bodily harm capable of being perceived by a person other than the victim and may include, but is not limited to, substantially blackened eyes, substantially swollen lips or other facial or body parts, or substantial bruises to body parts; or - Has the effect of substantially interfering with the victim student's education; - Is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment; or - Has the effect of substantially disrupting the orderly operation of the school.
-5.13.4 Eleme entary Middle /High

-Level 2 - 3 Minimum Maximum Minimum Maximum

-1 st Offense 1 days OSS 3 days OSS 1 days OSS 5 days OSS

-2 nd Offense 3 days OSS 10 days OSS and a 5 days OSS 10 days OSS and a

-hearing referral hearing referral

-3 rd Offense 10 days OSS 10 days OSS and a 10 days OSS and a hea ring referral

-hearing referral
+5.13.4 Eler nentary Middle e/High Level 2 - 3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense 1 days OSS 3 days OSS 1 days OSS 5 days OSS 2 nd Offense 3 days OSS 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 3 days OSS 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion or assignment to the alternative school 3 rd Offense 10 days OSS 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a hear recommendation of lon suspension/expulsion o alternative school for a calendar year g-term r assignment to the